 Chora Church is also considered as one of the best place to see Byzantine mosaics.
 The mosaics are dating back to 13th Century and perfectly-preserved.
 The life story of Jesus Christ and Virgin Mary can be still seen on the walls.

-Byzantine Art – The Religious Frescoes of Chora Church in Istanbul
+Byzantine Art – The Frescoes in the Chora Church

 More Information About Byzantine Empire